swe-students-fall2025/5-final-no-eye-deer/README.md

 ## CI/CD Pipeline

-The project uses GitHub Actions for continuous integration and deployment:
+The project uses GitHub Actions for continuous integration and deployment.
+Each subsystem has its own independent CI/CD pipeline that runs on every push and pull request to the `main` or `master` branch.

+### Web Backend Pipeline

 1. **Build and Test**: Runs on every push and pull request
    - Installs dependencies